Infiziert90/DeathRoll/README.md

 + Randomization via shuffling is enforced
 + Forfeit functionality if a player needs to leave
 ### Blackjack Mode:
-+ Support for all normal blackjack plays
++ Support for all normal moves
-+ Automatic reward calculation based on standard blackjack rules
++ Automatic reward calculation based on standard rules
 + Simplistic, visual view of cards in play
 + Automatic drawing of cards, or manual player based roll for cards
 + Current players can be seemlessly moved to subsequent rounds